benchristel/process-to-processes/src/programming/foundational-concepts/processes.md

 ## Software Processes

-A software process is the running instantion of a program.
+A software process is the running instantiation of a program.
 Programs are static data: bytes of code written to a file.
 Processes, by contrast, are dynamic, mercurial; real and yet intangible.
 In the same way that sheet music comes to life when an orchestra performs it, a program comes to life by directing the movements of a process.

 ```
 program : computer : process :: sheet music : orchestra : concert